 How It Affects You

-Even if China were to go into a recession, it shouldn't directly affect the U.S. because we don't export a lot of goods to China.
-Second, U.S. demand for Chinese products will help keep China out of a recession.
+If China experiences a recession, it will directly affect the U.S. by creating more volatility in the world's financial markets.
+This would offset any U.S. demand for Chinese exports, which normally has kept China out of a recession.
 For more, see U.S. China Trade Deficit.

-However, let's remember a little country called Greece, which was supposedly too small to hurt the world's economy.
-A recession in China would have unexpected negative consequences, at the very least.
-In a worst case scenario, it could destroy confidence in global trade and growth, dragging the world into recession.
+Remember a little country called Greece, which was supposedly too small to hurt the world's economy?
+A recession in the world's third largest economy would have worse negative consequences.
+Even a close call could destroy confidence in global trade and growth, dragging the world into recession.
 Read More...

 How It Affects You